Better Proposals Review

 To edit the proposal, Better Proposals has three main editor menus in the proposal creation tool.
 The main ‘Add to this Page’ menu adds content such as new blocks of text, images, videos, color, or saved items from your content library.
 A second menu allows you to add content within a section, including text, images, tables, or lists.
 The third menu edits the design of the content, including color, font, and sizing.
 This interface can feel a little clunky as the multiple menus take some time to become familiar.
 This user experience issue is exacerbated when hovering to select one of the secondary menus, and other, undesired menu opens.
 This navigation issue is minor but notable as this interface is the heart of the tool.

 The user interface redeems itself with some key automation.
 The ‘Merge Tags’ button presents a list of tags that represent names and contact information for your client and your company.
 You can copy and paste tags from this menu into the proposal, and when the document is finalized, they are automatically filled with the selected client’s information.
-In addition, there is an e-signature tool that allows clients to sign on the web version directly.
+In addition, there is an e-signature tool that allows clients to sign on to the web version directly.

 During a major revision, it can be critical to reorganize the order of information quickly.
 The editor makes it easy to move blocks of content or full pages up or down within the document with one or two clicks.
 If more granular editing is needed, there is an option to view and edit the source code of each section.